Welcome to the UCLA Heaps Settlement Website

 Settlement Class Members will receive a $2,500 payment in addition to being eligible for a Tier 2 or Tier 3 Claim Award payment.
 Those who are pre-identified through UCLA's records will be automatically mailed a Tier 1 payment check for $2,500 once the Settlement is effective.
-Those Class Members who could not be identified through UCLA's records must submit an online or written and signed Statement of Class Membership no later than June 7, 2021 to receive their $2,500 payment if confirmed as Class Members.
+Those Class Members who could not be identified through UCLA's records must have submitted an online or written and signed Statement of Class Membership no later than June 7, 2021 to receive their $2,500 payment if confirmed as Class Members.

 Each Tier 2 Claim will be reviewed by an impartial three-person panel that includes a court-appointed Special Master, a forensic psychologist/psychiatrist, and an OB/GYN.

-If you submit a Tier 2 Claim, the panel may ask you additional questions, to be answered in writing.
+If you submitted a Tier 2 Claim, the panel may ask you additional questions, to be answered in writing.
 If that happens, you may decline to answer, although doing so could affect your eligibility for a Tier 2 Award.

 If the panel determines that the Tier 2 Claim is credible, and that the conduct by Dr. Heaps fell outside the scope of accepted medical standards of care applicable during the relevant time, or is otherwise actionable, you will be awarded an additional payment of $10,000 (for a total Tier 2 Award payment of $12,500), subject to pro rata adjustment up or down.
 If the panel determines you are not entitled to a Tier 2 Award, you will still receive the Tier 1 Award.